PROJECT MANAGEMENT

 - Identify and discuss challenges related to attracting, assigning, and managing resources, considering the trade-off between available resources and final objectives.

-- Effectively use project management tools such as GANTT charts and SWOT analysis.
+- Effectively use project management tools.

 Pre-requirements